allesmi/cssimport-bom/README.md

 # cssimport-bom

-A small example where the BOM in the merged css file mess up styling.
+A small example where the BOM in the merged css file mess up styling for gulp-cssimport prior to version 6.0.0.
+This issue has since been fixed.

 ## Build instruction